-Ten fungal fruiting bodies were collected in sterile polybags from BCSIR (Bangladesh Council of Scientific and Industrial Research) Rajshahi Campus during monsoon (August to October 2024).
+Ten fungal fruiting bodies were collected in sterile polybags from Bangladesh Council of Scientific and Industrial Research (BCSIR), Rajshahi Campus during monsoon (August to October, 2024).
 After collection, fungal specimens were taken to the laboratory and photographed carefully.
 Morphological characteristics were recorded.
 Collected fungal specimens were dried at room temperature and kept in sterile polybags.

 Each of the fungal specimens was cultured on Potato Dextrose Agar (PDA) media.
 For this, the medium was autoclaved at 15 psi and 121℃ for 15 minutes and dispensed in a sterile 120 mm Petri plate before cooling.
 After that, a small piece of the fungal fruiting body was cut from the middle portion of the pileus using a sterile scalpel and placed at the center of the PDA plates.
 The plates were incubated at 27℃ until mycelial growth appeared.
 When mycelial growth appeared on the PDA plate, it was cultured again by cutting a small fragment of fungal growth and placing it into a fresh PDA plate for its purification.
 Pure mycelial growth was transferred to agar slant for stock culture and the culture was maintained at 4℃ and sub-cultured at 15-day intervals.
 Colony characteristics were recorded and microscopic examination was performed using Lactophenol cotton blue dye (Mahajan 2019).
 Identification of the fungal samples was done following standard literature.